If you are an undergraduate student who is thinking about changing your major to Social Work, please note the following steps:

 If you are graduate student who is interested in a different degree program, then you need to apply to the new degree program and withdraw from your current degree program.
 Graduate students cannot "change their major".

-For more information, please contact Kate Corbett, Coordinator of Student Affairs at firstname.lastname@example.org or (207) 780-4762 to discuss your options.
+For more information, please contact Cathryn Egan-Arnold at (207)780-4120 or firstname.lastname@example.org to discuss your options.